-Ballots used for accuracy testing SHALL include all the supported types (i.e., rotation, languages, etc.) of contest and election types (primary, general)
+Ballots used for accuracy testing SHALL include all the supported types (i.e., rotation, alternative languages) of contests and election types (primary, general).

 2.1.6 Reporting Accuracy

 Processing accuracy is defined as the ability of the voting system to process stored voting data.
 Processing includes all operations to consolidate voting data after the voting period has ended.